stephendavid77/CalMind/README.md

-# CalMind: Calendar Summarizer and Reporter
+# CalMind: Calendar and Trello Summarizer and Reporter

-CalMind is a Python application designed to access your calendar events, summarize them using a Large Language Model (LLM), and then generate reports (HTML and Markdown) and send them via email.
-It supports multiple users, each with potentially multiple calendars (Google Calendar implemented, Apple Calendar as a placeholder).
+CalMind is a Python application designed to access your calendar events and Trello cards, summarize them using a Large Language Model (LLM), and then generate reports (HTML and Markdown) and send them via email.
+It supports multiple users, each with potentially multiple sources (Google Calendar, Apple Calendar, and Trello).

 ## Features

-*   **Calendar Integration:** Access events from Google Calendar (extensible to others).
+*   **Calendar Integration:** Access events from Google Calendar and Apple Calendar.
+*   **Trello Integration:** Access cards from Trello boards.
-*   **LLM Summarization:** Utilizes Google Gemini to summarize calendar events, highlighting key information and potential conflicts.
-Context for LLM summarization (e.g., for email summaries) can be provided in `calmind/llm/email_summary_context.md`.
+*   **LLM Summarization:** Utilizes Google Gemini to summarize calendar events and Trello cards, highlighting key information and potential conflicts.
-*   **Report Generation:** Creates both HTML and Markdown reports of the summarized events.
+*   **Report Generation:** Creates both HTML and Markdown reports of the summarized events and cards.
 *   **Email Delivery:** Sends the generated HTML report to specified recipients.
-*   **Configurable:** Easily manage users, calendars, LLM settings, and email preferences via a `config.yaml` file.
+*   **Configurable:** Easily manage users, sources, LLM settings, and email preferences via a `config.yaml` file.
 *   **Dual Mode:** Can be run as a standalone command-line application or a simple web application.

 ## Getting Started